 - I weighed out to around 1.6 ounces each

 - Flour your hands and roll around in your hands to shape into a ball, pulling the dough underneath itself, pinch by pinch moving in a clockwise motion.
-Place on flat surface and continue shaping till nicely shaped rolls.
+Place on a flat surface and continue shaping till nicely shaped rolls.

 - Bake at 425 for 12 to 15 minutes.